The ABC's of PRI's

 Program-Related Investments (PRIs) are investments that private foundations and public charities can make to advance their charitable missions.* To be classified as a PRI, an investment must meet two main requirements:

 Program-Related Investments are extremely versatile.
-They can be structured in any form (equity, loans, guarantees, etc…), made to any type of entity (nonprofits, businesses, social businesses, government), and used to advance any approved charitable purpose an organization may adopt.
+They can be structured in any form (equity, loans, guarantees, etc…), made to any type of entity (nonprofits, businesses, social businesses, government), and used to advance any approved charitable purpose.

 In addition to making a direct charitable impact, each PRI can earn financial returns, as long as production of income or appreciation of property is not a significant purpose of the investment.
 Any financial returns from a PRI get recycled and put to new charitable uses, leading to compounding charitable impact.